 So you’ve gone through the time, effort prep, and expense to get yourself an acrylic manicure.
 Self-care is all too often neglected, so if acrylics are your thing – good for you!
 The thing with acrylics though, is that you have to be super conscientious about taking care of them to maintain that manicured look.

-In this article, we are going to look at what you can use to try to get ink off acrylic nails, based on the kind of ink you’re dealing with.
+In this article, we are going to go over how to get pen off acrylic nails, based on the kind of ink you’re dealing with.

 Getting ink on acrylic nails happens.
 Let’s figure out what to do about it!